joao-conde/feup-djco-coffeebreak/README.md

 # Coffee Break - A quest for coffee

+### Context

+"Coffee Break" was developed by [@joao-conde](https://github.com/joao-conde), [@CarlosFr97](https://github.com/CarlosFr97) and [@literallysofia](https://github.com/literallysofia) for the Computer Games Development course at [FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial).

+The course professors made us choose between a platformer or a dungeon crawler game.
+We chose the latter.

 ### Game Concept

-The chosen theme is a dungeon crawler set in FEUP's campus at night.
-Its goal is to “simply” get a cup of coffee.
+"Coffee Break" is a dungeon crawler set in FEUP's campus at night.
+The goal is to “simply” get a cup of coffee.
+This task becomes a lot harder.

+In order to get to the coffee, the student must:
+1. Collect enough coins (30 coins or 25 + a cup, current FEUP machine prices) to order a coffee.
+2. Collect the student card to open certain doors.
+3. Clear the way of the cleaning ladies .
+4. Avoid being caught by the security guards.

 The main mechanics of the game are:
-1. Collect coins, cups of coffee and one student card.
-2. Sacrifice coins to distract guards, by throwing them and making a noise, attracting them or or tip over trash bins in order to attract the cleaning ladies.
+1. Throw and sacrifice coins to distract guards, making a noise thus attracting them to other location.
+2. Tip over trash bins in order to attract the cleaning ladies.
-3. The player can get caught up to 3 times by the guards and get away with it by giving excuses for being at FEUP that late.
-When caught a 4th time, it’s game over.
-4. The player can walk or sprint (or walks slowly), where sprinting can make noise that can alert the guards
+3. The player can walk normally or stealth walk.
+Normal walk makes noise alerting the guards that will search your location.

-### Main Challenges
-Playing as a regular student, the main challenges are:
-1. Collect enough coins (30 coins or 25 + a cup) to order a coffee.
-2. Collect the student card to open certain doors.
-3. Clear the way of the cleaning ladies and avoid being caught by the security guards.

-### Environment
+### Development Environment

 Done in Unity 3.8
 Built for Windows, Linux and MacOS (in Builds)